 More information about the aims of the CEP are available in the Terms of Reference.
-A round up of recent CEP activity can be seen in the Newsletters below.

 Meeting dates for the formal panel (at 10am - 12.30pm at the ACT Centre in Aylsham) are listed below.
 Click on the dates to see minutes and presentations.